shreyaghose/ml_piped/example_pipelines/aggregation_errors/example-0-explanation.md

 ## References
 1. Stoyanovich, J., Howe, B. and Jagadish, H.V., 2020.
 Responsible data management.
 Proceedings of the VLDB Endowment, 13(12).
+2. Bonawitz, K., Ivanov, V., Kreuter, B., Marcedone, A., McMahan, H.B., Patel, S., Ramage, D., Segal, A. and Seth, K., 2017, October.
+Practical secure aggregation for privacy-preserving machine learning.
+In proceedings of the 2017 ACM SIGSAC Conference on Computer and Communications Security (pp. 1175-1191).
+3. Gudivada, V., Apon, A. and Ding, J., 2017.
+Data quality considerations for big data and machine learning: Going beyond data cleaning and transformations.
+International Journal on Advances in Software, 10(1), pp.1-20.